Revelation: Chapter 7

 • They were holding palm branches

 This innumerable multitude are saints who believed after the sealing of the 144,000, and with the onset of the trumpet judgments.
-They will be going through the great tribulation that Jesus warned about, Matthew 24:21.
-This is the greatest revival in world history and many are slain for the Word of God and for their testimony, Revelation 1:9, Revelation 6:9.
-This event is similar to the experience the Jewish church, the “Little Flock,” Luke 12:32, on the day of Pentecost.
+They will go through the great tribulation Jesus warned about, Matthew 24:21.
+This is the greatest revival in world history.
+Many are slain for the Word of God and their testimony, Revelation 1:9, Revelation 6:9.
+This event is similar to the experience of the Jewish church, the “little flock,” Luke 12:32, on the day of Pentecost.
 That was when the power of the Holy Spirit fell on the apostles and other disciples (Jews), Acts 2:1-4.
 The church grew immediately from that one room in Jerusalem.
-The 144,000 Jews are sealed with the seal of the living God, Revelation 7:2, and empowered to spread the Gospel around the world.
+The 144,000 Jews are sealed with the seal of the living God, Revelation 7:2, and empowered to spread the gospel worldwide.

 The palm tree was associated with the temple worship.
 King Solomon decorated the walls of the inner court and outer court by carving into the walls the figures of the cherubim, palm trees, and open flowers, 1Kings 6:29.
 The Lord will also decorate the wall of His millennial temple with carvings of palm trees alternating with cherubim, Ezekiel 41:17-20.

-The palm tree and its fruit were used in the Song of Solomon to describe the passion, great love and desire that the king had for the woman who was his love and spouse, Song of Solomon 7:6-9, with the bride breaking in from Song of Solomon 7:9-10.
+The palm tree and its fruit were used in the Song of Solomon to describe the passion, great love, and desire that the king had for the woman who was his love and spouse, Song of Solomon 7:6-9, with the bride breaking in from Song of Solomon 7:9-10.
 It is not difficult to transpose this episode on King Solomon's life onto the expected relationship the Lord will have for His own, the love, care, and desire for them.
-A manifestation of His love could be in the form of the decoration of His walls in His millennial temple with representations of His love for them.
-Everything about the temple worship was about the love relationship between God and His people, and looked forward to that great event of Jesus Christ dying on the cross, being buried for three days, then raising from the dead according to scripture, 1Corinthians 15:1-4.
-That singular event forever settled the sin question would be covered for those who believe on His name, and confess His name, Hebrews 9:23-28.
+A manifestation of His love could be decorating His walls in His millennial temple with representations of His love for them.
+The temple worship was about the love relationship between God and His people.
+It looked forward to that great event of Jesus Christ dying on the cross, being buried for three days, then rising from the dead according to scripture, 1Corinthians 15:1-4.
+That singular event forever settled the sin question would be covered for those who believe in His name, and confess His name, Hebrews 9:23-28.

-This is heard at the beginning of the tribulation, and is also heard throughout the entire seven-year period.
+This is heard at the beginning of the tribulation and throughout the entire seven-year period.
 God is sovereign over all His creation, including man and this world.
-One can only imagine the shouts of joy, and unbridled excitement by the tribulation saints in response to seeing the glory of the Lord, His majesty, and the fulfillment of all the promises made to them.
+One can only imagine the shouts of joy and unbridled excitement by the tribulation saints in response to seeing the glory of the Lord, His majesty, and the fulfillment of all the promises made to them.

 In Revelation 7:13, an elder asks John to identify who this group was and where they came from.
-John was not asked to identify the elders in Revelation 4:1-11 and Revelation 5:1-14, since it is inferred that he was familiar with them or was made of their association with the events in the revelation being given him.
-An example of this is when he with just a few other disciples of Jesus Christ went with Him on the mount of transfiguration, where they recognized the two Old Testament saints, Moses and Elijah, Luke 9:28-33.
-When they appeared with Jesus on the mount, though they never met them physically, the disciples knew them as they were well aware of their teachings and prophesies.
-However, John does not recognize the source of this great multitude as there was not context for him to know, since all of these people are far into the future relative to John's day and are identified in the age of judgment, not the age of grace that John was part of.
+John was not asked to identify the elders in Revelation 4:1-11 and Revelation 5:1-14, since it is inferred that he was familiar with them or was made aware of their association with the events in the revelation being given him.
+An example is when he, with just a few other disciples of Jesus Christ, went with Him on the Mount of Transfiguration, where they recognized the two Old Testament saints, Moses and Elijah, Luke 9:28-33.
+When they appeared with Jesus on the mount, though they never met them physically, the disciples knew them as they were well aware of their teachings and prophecies.
+However, John does not recognize the source of this great multitude, as there was no context for him to know, since all of these people are far into the future relative to John's day and are identified in the age of judgment, not the age of grace that John was part of.

 • They came out of the great tribulation